What is the Threatened Species Bake Off?

 Using your baking skills, produce a baked creation that resembles or represents an Australian native threatened species and share it with the Threatened Species Commissioner on social media.
 A list of nationally threatened species can be found on the right under resources.

 Schools and organisations are encouraged to submit their entry along with a short video or 100-word comment about why their threatened species is important to their school, organisation or region.
-Schools and organisations can enter via social media or by sending their submission to email@example.com.
+Schools and organisations can enter via social media or by sending their entry to firstname.lastname@example.org.

 By entering the Threatened Species Bake Off you are giving permission for the Department and judges to use the image or video to promote the initiative.

 Entries are open until Sunday 24 September 2023.

 Loving the unlovely and getting to know the unknown

 This year’s Bake Off theme will highlight the threatened species that don’t often hit the headlines and the species that some people might call ugly or uncharismatic.